Adding your custom profile templates

 - Rename new file, use the name like profile-one.php or profile-mine.php

-- Open a new file and add the comment with template name under the PHP starting tag.
+- Open a new file and add the comment with template name after the PHP starting tag.
 See example below.
-Change what you need and save the file.
+Change what you need in this template and save the file.

 <?php /* Template: Profile One */

-Once new profile templates are added you'll them in the options of these settings:
+Once new profile templates are added you'll see them in the options of these settings: